 Why It’s Important to Address a CEO Correctly

-Addressing a CEO correctly is important during every interaction—not just when you’re attempting to gain a new business partner.
-A CEO is a powerful connection to have, so it’s vital to make a great first impression and address him or her correctly every time you interact.
+Addressing a CEO correctly is important during every interaction—not just when attempting to gain a new business partner.
+A CEO is a powerful connection, so it’s vital to make a great first impression and address him or her correctly every time you interact.

 UpLead can help you quickly and easily identify CEO contact details, including email addresses, phone numbers, and mailing addresses.
-Finding the contact information is the easy part; reaching out and making a great first impression is a different story.
+Finding the contact information is easy; reaching out and making a great first impression is a different story.

 Addressing a CEO incorrectly is difficult to come back from.
-Much like an interview that goes awry, once the damage is done, it’s nearly impossible to recover.
-To help you build lasting connections with CEOs, here’s how you should be addressing them and why it matters.
+Much like an interview that goes awry, it’s nearly impossible to recover once the damage is done.
+To help you build lasting connections with CEOs, here’s how you should address them and why it matters.

 How to Address a CEO